lucky-media/guidelines/src/content/docs/guides/astro-migration.md

 <Counter client:load />
 ```

-Here, `client:load` tells Astro to only hydrate the `Counter` component on the client, while the rest of the page stays static.
+`client:load` tells Astro to hydrate `Counter` on the client.
+Everything else on the page stays static.
+Most of our existing React components needed little or no changes.

 Our existing React components needed little to no change — we just dropped them into Astro and marked hydration.

 ### 5. Add Global Styles & Assets

-In Next.js, global CSS lives in `pages/_app.js`.
+In Next.js, global CSS goes in `pages/_app.js`.

-In Astro, we created `src/styles/global.css`:
+In Astro, create `src/styles/global.css`:

 ```css
 @import "tailwindcss";